 Fecal Microbiota Transplantation (FMT)

-This procedure is highly effective, with cure rates approaching 90-95%.
+This procedure rate for c diff is highly effective, with cure rates approaching 90-95%.
 The selection of a fecal transplant donor is very important to ensure both the effectiveness and safety of the transplant.
 I require the potential donors have an extensive screening to prevent transmission of infections, and I interview them to ensure they have excellent health.

 The specimen (a fecal suspension prepared at our surgical center) is administered through colonoscopy.
 From the point of view of the patient, this is very much like having a regular colonoscopy: the prep (everybody’s least favorite aspect of a colonoscopy) is the same.
 For the procedure you are fully asleep: you receive deep sedation and an anesthesiologist monitors you while I infuse the suspension in the colon.